Jspsun/SentimentAnalysisAPI/README.md

   www.SentimentAnalysisEngine.com/
   ```

-2. Add the text you want to be analyzed after the last slash [(link)](http://www.SentimentAnalysisEngine.com/I love this API.
-But Jonathan Smells terrible.).
+2. Add the text you want to be analyzed after the last slash [(link)](http://www.SentimentAnalysisEngine.com/I%20love%20this%20API.%20But%20Jonathan%20Smells%20terrible.).
   ```
-  www.SentimentAnalysisEngine.com/I%20love%20this%20API.%20But%20Jonathan%20Smells%20terrible.
+  www.SentimentAnalysisEngine.com/I love this API.
+But Jonathan Smells terrible.
   ```

 3. The server returns a JSON file with the positive and negative sentiment percentages.